TNorman6252/quiz-app-console/README.md

 - Added some basic JUnit 5 Test functions
 - Dokka Page has been added to the quiz app

+#### Latest version of the quiz-app include various bug fixes, input validation improvements, a delete questions sub-menu with two options!

 ###  The functionality listed above all contain "nice to have" or "quality-of-life" features that you will notice while using the app.